9_Rendering 3D Scenes

 Each extension of the BasicMaterial

-class will manage OpenGL render settings for its own draw style such as points, lines, or surfaces.
+class will manage its own OpenGL render settings for its specific style of drawing such as points, lines, or triangle.

 Once we have a basic geometry and material to use in a Mesh